Doctor of Nursing Practice

 Semester Begin Date

 We are admitting students into the DNP Program for Fall 2014.
 The application deadline for the Fall semester is June 1st.

 About the Program

-This on-line, part-time DNP doctoral program at Upstate is specifically for the master's prepared Nurse Practitioner (NP) or Clinical Nurse Specialist (CNS).
-It is a clinical doctorate designed for those in clinical practice and in areas that support clinical practice, such as administration, organizational management, leadership and policy.
+The part-time DNP doctoral program at Upstate is designed for the master's prepared Nurse Practitioner (NP) or Clinical Nurse Specialist (CNS).
+It is a clinical doctorate designed for those in clinical practice and in areas that support clinical practice, such as organizational management, leadership and policy.

 The program is 89 semester hours.
-However, the CNS and NP prepared student needs only to complete 40 semester hours for the DNP — three years of part-time study with approximately 6 credits per semester.
-The DNP program is largely taught via distance education (on-line) with a minimum number of on-site visits.
+However, the CNS and NP prepared student needs only to complete approximately 40 semester hours for the DNP — three years of part-time study with approximately 6 credits per semester.
+The DNP program has a hybrid design.